 Wines From Concentrates

 Making great wines has become quite easy.
 With new techiques in processing varietal wine grape juices, the finished products from kit wines are as good or better than commercial wines.
 They are also lower in sulfite which make them healthier.
 But one of the biggest selling points about these wines is the cost.
-For $65 and one months time, you can create 30 bottles of wine.
-That makes your wine $2.00 per bottle.
+Starting at $75 and one months time, you can create 30 bottles of wine.
+That makes your wine $2.50 per bottle.

 The kits include everything you need for your wine.
 A typical kit has a large bag of grape concentrate, yeast, clarifiers for primary and secondary fermenters, sodium bisulfite and potassium sorbate as preservatives.
 Some kits include extra juice to add prior to bottling to make a sweeter wine.
 Other kits may include oak chips for a casked condition flavor.